 Not to be missed view

-Sai Vishram Beach resort offers all the standard water sports like swimming in the sea, Parasailing, Jet Ski, kayaking and a banana ride.
-Now, why should I leave Goa and go to Byndoor to enjoy these activities – because there is no rush there, for the crowds are limited to the guests of the resort.
+The resort offers all the standard water sports like swimming in the sea, Parasailing, Jet Ski, kayaking and a banana ride.
+Now, why should I leave Goa and go to Byndoor to enjoy these activities – because there is no rush there, for the crowds are limited to the guests of the resort?
 All the staff is available for its own guests and so is the beach.
 Goan beaches cannot offer that exclusivity though they have other advantages.
-The water sports staff of resort has a young girl who drives the Jet Ski and takes guests for Banana rides.
+The watersports staff of resort has a young girl who drives the Jet Ski and takes guests for Banana rides.
 I was really impressed with her and would probably do another story on her.
-Water activities here reminded me of Snorkeling in South China Sea.
+Water activities here reminded me of Snorkeling in the South-China Sea.

-Air Boat is a boat designed to navigate on shallow waters – waters as shallow as less than 2 feet.
-With a propeller fan in front it looks like a helicopter on the waters and makes as much noise.
-We were given life jackets, which I am not sure, if we needed but then it s always safer than to be sorry.
+The Air Boat is a boat designed to navigate on shallow waters – waters as shallow as less than 2 feet.
+With a propeller fan in front, it looks like a helicopter on the waters and makes as much noise.
+We were given life jackets, which I am not sure if we needed but then it’s always safer than to be sorry.
 We were also given earplugs which all of us thought we would not need but before we knew all our ears were plugged.
 A fast ride through the backwaters was fun.
 In the middle of the water we were offloaded and allowed to play with water – I saw a huge bunch of algae and seashells in the water that was absolutely calm and clear.

 Bathing under the Sky

-Shri Yantra is a prosperity diagram that you would have often seen in shops and homes – most of the times as a etching on a copper plate.
-For the first time at Sai Vishram I saw a life size three dimensional Shri Yantra in wood with all its geometric shapes one on top of the other.
+The Shri Yantra is a prosperity diagram that you would have often seen in shops and homes – most of the times as an etching, on a copper plate.
+For the first time at Sai Vishram, I saw a life-size three dimensional Shri Yantra in wood with all its geometric shapes one on top of the other.
 Two wooden cylinders had the Vishnu Sahastranam and Lalita Sahastranam written on them.
 Have you seen anything like this elsewhere?

-We were invited and hosted by the Sai Vishram beach resort management for this experience and we would like to thank them for the wonderful hospitality offered.
+We were invited and hosted by the resort management for this experience.
+We would like to thank them for the wonderful hospitality offered.